crmcarecloud/api-php-client/docs/Api/CampaignProductsApi.md

 Detail of a specific campaign product

-Get information about all details of a specific campaign product
+Get information about all details of a specific campaign product.

 ### Example
 ```php